-Virus-Shocked Hollywood Gets Break With Streaming Services
+Virus-shocked Hollywood Gets Break With Streaming Services

-Sports are on hold, theaters are closed and so are amusement parks, a disaster-movie scenario that has Hollywood reeling.
+Sports are on hold, theaters are closed and so are amusement parks, a disaster-movie scenario that has stunned Hollywood.
 But Americans held captive at home by the coronavirus can turn to Netflix, Amazon, Hulu and other streaming services, outliers in an entertainment industry brought to an unprecedented standstill.

 The recent launch of Disney and Apple services and the upcoming arrival of NBCUniversal’s Peacock and WarnerMedia’s HBO Max unleashed speculation about winners and losers in an increasingly crowded field.
 With self-imposed or required isolation the abrupt reality, emerging and niche streamers could draw new subscribers — gains that may even outlast the coronavirus crisis.